Marital Stability With Committed Couples: A Revealed Preference Analysis: Revealed Preferences

+We now provide revealed preference characterization of a data set $\gD$ that is rationalizable in the sense of Definition \ref{def:Rationalizble}.
+We first present the revealed preference conditions for the case in which no transfers between current partners post-divorce are allowed.
+Next, we allow for post-divorce monetary transfers between partners.

-Core without transfers requires that there is no permissible blocking coalition, (i.e. a permissible coalition endowed with a rematching such that every pair is weakly blocking and at least one is blocking). {Let us focus on a potential pair $(m,w)$ in a coalition.
-Suppose that for a given consumption allocations $q^m_{m,\sigma(m)}$ and $q^w_{\sigma(w),w}$, and individual prices $P^m_{m,w}$ and $P^w_{m,w}$ (with $P^m_{m,w} + P^w_{m,w} = P_{m,w}$), we have that $a_{m,w} < 0$.
-This implies that,
+\paragraph{Core (without Transfers).} Marital stability without transfers requires that there is no permissible blocking coalition.
+To recall, a blocking coalition is a coalition endowed with a rematching such that every pair is weakly blocking and at least one is blocking.
+Consider a potential pair $(m,w)$ in a coalition and suppose that for a given consumption allocations $q^m_{m,\sigma(m)}$ and $q^w_{\sigma(w),w}$, and individual prices $P^m_{m,w}$ and $P^w_{m,w}$ (with $P^m_{m,w} + P^w_{m,w} = P_{m,w}$), we have that $a_{m,w} < 0$.
+Then,

-In this scenario, if $m$ and $w$ were to form a couple, they could obtain a bundle of goods that costs less than their total potential income, $y_{m,w}$, and is at least as good as the bundles they are currently consuming.
-Therefore, $(m,w)$ would be a blocking pair, as the match would result in both individuals being better off than they are in their current marriages. }
+The left hand side of this inequality represents the total value of the currently consumed bundles by man $m$ ($p_{m,w}q^m_{m,\sigma(m)} + P^m_{m,w}Q_{m,\sigma(m)}$) and woman $w$ ($p_{m,w}q^w_{\sigma(w),w} + P^w_{m,w}Q_{\sigma(w),w}$), evaluated at the prices they will face in the new match, using personalized prices to evaluate the public goods.
+If their income $y_{m,w}$ exceeds this sum, they can reallocate their income so that both individuals are better off than in their current marriages (with at least one strictly better off).
+This will make $(m,w)$ a blocking pair.

-Consider a path of remarriages $P = ((m_1, (m_2,\sigma(m_2)), \cdots, (m_{n-1}, \sigma(m_{n-1})), \sigma(m_n))$.
-If $a_{m_r,\sigma(m_{r+1})}\le 0$ for all $r \in \lbrace 1, \cdots, n-1 \rbrace$, with at least one inequality being strict, then the path of remarriages $P$ would specify a blocking coalition.
-Furthermore, this path of remarriages would correspond to a permissible coalition if either $m_1 = m_n$ or both $(m_1,\sigma(m_1))$ and $(m_n,\sigma(m_n)) \notin \gV$.
-That is, if either the path of remarriages is a cycle of remarriages ($m_1 = m_n$) or couples at both ends of the path are not committed ($(m_1,\sigma(m_1))$ and $(m_n,\sigma(m_n)) \notin \gV$).
-Both of these cases ensure that both spouses of any committed couple is in the coalition.
-Therefore, given a dataset $\gD$, if the observed marriages are stable, there must exist feasible intrahousehold allocations within current marriages and individual prices such that if the edge weights along any path of remarriages $P$ are negative and at least one is strictly negative, it must not be permissible.
-Following this logic, Definition \ref{def:PathConsistency} defines the concept of \emph{path consistency}, and Theorem \ref{thm:PathConsistency} states that path consistency is a necessary and sufficient condition for rationalizability with core without transfers.
+Consider the coalition corresponding to a path of remarriages $\rho = (m_1, (m_2,\sigma(m_2)), \cdots, (m_{n-1}, \sigma(m_{n-1})), \sigma(m_n))$.
+If $a_{m_r,\sigma(m_{r+1})}\le 0$ for all $ 1 \leq r < n$, with at least one inequality being strict, then the path of remarriages $\rho$ would specify a blocking coalition.
+Therefore, given a data set $\gD$, if the observed marriages are stable, there must exist feasible intrahousehold allocations within current marriages and individual prices such that if the edge weights along any path of remarriages $\rho$ are negative and at least one is strictly negative, it must not be permissible.
+Following this logic, Definition \ref{def:PathConsistency} defines the concept of \emph{path consistency}, and Theorem \ref{thm:PathConsistency} states that path consistency is a necessary and sufficient condition for rationalizability with core.